Natural resources and environmental related job listings. Includes internships, graduate fellowships, faculty positions and scholarships.

 Last Date to Apply

 POSITION TITLE: Biological Science Technician (Wildlife)

-Term Appointment with possibility for Benefits, Excepted Service Not to Exceed 13 months (may be extended up to 4 years)
+Term Appointment with possibility for Benefits, Excepted Service Not to Exceed 4 years.

 WORK SCHEDULE: Full-Time, Maxi-Flex.
 Monday – Friday with occasional weekends, early mornings, and evenings with occasional night work.

 Location: Alameda County - 1 appointment

 • Must be 18 years old

 • If you are a male born after December 31, 1959 and are at least 18 years of age, civil service employment law (5 U.S.C.
 3328) requires that you must be registered with the Selective Service System, unless you meet certain exemptions (proof of registration and/or exemption required).
 Website: http://www.sss.gov.